 Our team will arrange transport for you to Bali airport or other destinations on the island.

-Please complete this payment to guarantee your place on the 2019 Bali Hope Ultra Team.
-The deposit is non-refundable but can be transferred to another participant or to another Bali Hope event.
-You may change your accommodation preferences in due course.
+Please complete this payment to guarantee your place on the 2020 Bali Hope Ultra Team.
+The deposit is non-refundable but can be transferred to another Bali Hope event.

 Receive more details:

 Bali Hope runners are welcome to bring a partner, friend or family member to join us on our 7 day experience and be part of the Bali Hope Ultra support crew.
 This is a huge part of the shared experience and a powerful experience in of itself, and one we have a waiting list for.

 What’s provided for each Bali Hope team member:

 Membership of one of the most positive, inspirational and supportive communities possible

 4* & 5* accommodation, transfers, transport & full board for the duration of the week